Potton: Religious sites

 The parish church of St Mary's stands a short distance from the town centre on a small hill.
 It has a chancel, a nave, aisles and north porch, and a western tower with circular turret containing six bells.
 A separate cemetery was established in 1880, west of the town on the road to Sandy.

 Economy

 Potton had its own brewery from around 1784 until 1922 when it was bought by the Bedford brewery of Newland & Nash.
 This company subsequently closed the brewery in Potton and sold the site to the Co-operative Society (the original buildings remain intact).
-In 1998 brewing returned to Potton when the Potton Brewery Company was re-established, This subsequently closed but a new brewery is currently being planned.
-The town is also home to Potton Homes, who specialise in mock Tudor style property developments.
+In 1998 brewing returned to Potton when the Potton Brewery Company was re-established, This subsequently closed but reopened in 2017.

 A sand quarry operated by Breedon Aggregates lies off The Heath to the north-west of the town.
 Deepdale Trees operate an extensive tree nursery off Hatley Road and there is an adjacent poultry farm.

-Despite noteworthy local businesses, the town remains very much a commuter town.
+Despite local businesses, the town remains very much a commuter town.